KatayamaTaro/CABR-Plant-Guide/README.md

 # CABR-Plant-Guide

-Heavy vibe coded html flashcard set for CABR native vegetation.
-Invasive flashcards to come.
-Includes invasive species as well.
+Heavy vibe coded html flashcard set for CABR native and invasive vegetation.
 Currently lists 145 plants!
+Includes scientific name and common name as well as a picture of the species.

 User guide: